luchak/rp8/docs/reference.md

 To change the numeric controls, click and drag up/down to increase/decrease the values, or use the arrow keys.

+The rewind button will jump to the start of the loop with a single click, or to bar 1 with a double click.

 ### Modes

 RP-8 has two modes: **pattern mode** and **song mode**.
 All the same devices and sound creation machinery are available